Low Ceiling Design Tricks: How to Make a Low Ceiling Seem Higher

 Here’s a common challenge faced by many homeowners: low ceilings.
 Yes, those confining 6-foot-high barriers that make us feel a bit like hobbits in our own homes.
 Our Brooklyn-based interior design firm has encountered this issue with countless client projects and has an arsenal of savvy tricks to share.

-So, let’s dive into some fun and clever low-ceiling design solutions that will help you make the most of your vertical limitations.
+So, let’s dive into some fun and clever low ceiling design tricks that will help you make the most of your vertical limitations.

 Low Ceiling Design Tricks: Using Furniture and Art